camunda/camunda-bpm-sdk-js/README.md

 ### Snapshot

-To create a snapshot release which just builds current head and publishes it to [bower-camunda-bpm-sdk-js](https://github.com/camunda/bower-camunda-bpm-sdk-js):
+To create a snapshot release which just builds current head and publishes it to [bower-camunda-bpm-sdk-js](https://github.com/camunda/bower-camunda-bpm-sdk-js) on a branch named the current version:

 ```sh
 grunt publish:snapshot